unclechu/MIDI-Trigger/README.md

 MIDI Trigger
 ============

-LV2 plugin which detects peaks by audio signal and send MIDI notes.
+LV2 plugin which detects peaks by audio signal and sends MIDI notes.

 Authors
 =======